 Use this cell to specify how the selections in the Item column will be treated when they are calculated.

-Use this cell to define the value that will used for each variable in your expression.
-This value can be numerical (e.g. to represent a percentage or a fixed dollar value) or it may be text-based (e.g. an arbitrary symbol or series of characters to represent a variable).
+Use this cell to define the value that will used for the corresponding variable in the row.
+This value is typically numerical (e.g. to represent a percentage or a fixed dollar value), but it can be text-based (e.g. an arbitrary symbol or series of characters to represent a variable).
 If the latter method is used, you must also associate the symbol with a corresponding choice in the Item cell.

-Test Values - Depending on the variable's type, the value entered in this cell can either be used in the "live" payroll calculation or as a test value only (when you are using the Test button to verify the effects of your formula).
+Test Values - Depending on the variable's type, the value entered in this cell can either be used in the "live" payroll calculation or as a test value only (the latter, when you are using the Test button to verify the effects of your formula).

-For example, if you have an RRSP Deduction formula that is to deduct 5% from the employee's pay each period, the formula could read (A+B+C)*05.
+For example, if you have an RRSP Deduction formula that is to deduct 5% from the employee's pay each period, the formula could read (A+B+C+D)*05.
 See the example below:

-Note: The value in the Test Result column is used only on this screen in order to show a test outcome of the expression - it will not be used for any actual payroll calculations.
+Note: The value in the Test Result column is provided as a reference only in order to show a test outcome of the expression - it will not be used for any actual payroll calculations.